California DMV License Suspension for DUI

-In San Diego, a drunk driving arrestee will most likely have his or her driver's license confiscated ( under the stop and snatch laws ) by the arresting Police Officer at the time they are taken into custody on suspicion of DUI.
+In California, a driver arrested for DUI will most likely have his or her driver’s license confiscated by the arresting officer at the time of arrest.

 San Diego License Suspension Procedures